BinWang02/Sonic-Pi-Music-Creation/README.md

 ## Folder

 - main.rb — Sonic Pi script
-- samples — folder external MP3 guzheng samples
+- samples/wave — folder contains our wav guzheng samples
 - finalVersion.wav - my final 60s song genereated by the main.rb in Sonic Pi

 # How to use